Oluwapelumi-Peter/DataVisuals_BI-Practice-Project/README.md

 The business metrics are presented for

-1. Service divisions (regions)
+1. Service regions
 2. Service engineers
-3. Customers (banks)
+3. Customers

-The dashboards are interactive in that there is a subject selector that enable users to query for specific subjects.
+The dashboards are interactive in that there is a subject selector that enable users to query the dashboard for specific subjects.